-Thirdly, the enforcing party may then proceed to enforce the judgment on the defendant's assets through an attachment followed by public auction.
-The auction's revenues will then be distributed to the creditors of the defendant.
+Thirdly, the enforcing party may then proceed to enforce the judgment against the defendant's assets through an attachment followed by a public auction.
+The proceeds from the auction will then be distributed to the creditors of the defendant.

 Furthermore, the defendant's assets might be subject to precautionary attachment and executive attachment.
 It is also possible for creditors to file a lawsuit before the competent court to declare a debtor bankrupt or insolvent.